intelligence-csd-auth-gr/Optimus-Transformers-Interpretability/README.md

 ## Applicability
 - Optimus code is applicable currently for BERT and DistilBERT
-- Works only for Text Classification tasks (binary and multi-label, not adapted for multi-class)
+- Works only for Text Classification tasks (binary and multi-label, not adapted for multi-class yet)

+## Currently Working
+- Different transformer models
+- Different downstream tasks (for example NER)

 ## Requirements
 For the requirements just check the req.txt file.